CCurl/fcc/README.md

 ## Overview

-**FCC (Forth Compiler)** is a minimal and pedagogical Forth compiler written in C that generates assembly code for the FASM assembler.
-It supports a Forth-like syntax and serves as both a learning tool for compiler construction and a functional compiler for simple programs.
+**FCC (Forth Compiler)** is a minimal and pedagogical Forth compiler written in a single C file that generates assembly code for the FASM assembler.
+It supports a Forth-like syntax and serves as both a learning tool for compiler construction and a functional compiler for programs.

 ## File Structure